The UAE Introduced Economic Substance Regulations – How Does This Affect You?

-The UAE was included in the list because the EU deemed it to be a jurisdiction that facilitates offshore structures or arrangements aimed at attracting overseas profits that do not reflect real economic activity in the country.
+The EU blacklisted the UAE in December 2017 as a non-cooperative tax jurisdiction along with 16 other countries.
+The UAE was included in the list because the EU deemed it to be a jurisdiction that facilitates offshore structures or arrangements aimed at attracting overseas profits that do not reflect the real economic activity of the country.

-The Economic Substance (ES) Legislation
+The Economic Substance Regulation

-The UAE ES legislation follows the set of rules as stipulated in the ‘Scoping Paper’ that the EU Code of Conduct Group on Business Taxation published in 2018.
-The UAE ES law is similar to recently-introduced legislation in the British Virgin Islands, Cayman Islands and the Bahamas.
+The UAE Economic Substance regulations follow the set of rules stipulated in the Scoping Paper that the EU Code of Conduct Group on Business Taxation published in 2018.
+The UAE economic substance rules are similar to recently introduced legislation in the British Virgin Islands, the Cayman Islands and the Bahamas.

-Who does the legalisation apply to?
+To whom does the legalisation apply?